Jon-b-m/middleware/README.md

 ---------------------------------------
 <B> preferences_and_pumphistory.js <B>

- This is Chris_with_calculated_TDD.js but with access to FAX preferences, which means the adjustment factor and a toggle to enable/disable Chris' formula can be set  in FAX preferences.
+ Chris_with_calculated_TDD.js but with access to FAX preferences, which means the adjustment factor and a toggle to enable/disable Chris' formula can be set  in FAX preferences.

-Middleware only works when you have access to preferences.json and pumphistory-24h-zoned.json in middleware (use my branch mw_preferences).
+This middleware only works when you have access to preferences.json and pumphistory-24h-zoned.json in middleware (use my/merge from branch mw_preferences).

 ---------------------------------------